X16Community/x16-emulator/README.md

 * use `Ctrl+O` to switch to the X16 to ISO mode for ASCII compatibility.
 * use `Ctrl+N` to switch to the upper/lower character set for a workaround.

+As of R42, the Host Filesystem interface (or HostFS) is the preferred method of accessing files.
+It does not require creating or managing an SDcard image, and it supports all of the CMDR-DOS commands.
+However, it is not cycle-accurate, since the emulator traps calls to DOS and performs the same actions in the host environment.
+If performance and hardware accuracy is required, you will want to perform final testing using an SD card image.

 Dealing with BASIC Programs
 ---------------------------